Gordon Brown: IMF speculation

 In April 2011, media reports linked Brown with the role of managing director of the International Monetary Fund following the scheduled retirement of Dominique Strauss-Kahn.
-Brown's successor and Leader of the Opposition, Ed Miliband, supported Brown for the role, while the Prime Minister, David Cameron, voiced opposition to this.
+Brown's successor and Leader of the Opposition, Ed Miliband, supported Brown for the role, while the prime minister, David Cameron, voiced opposition to this.
 Following the arrest of Strauss-Kahn for alleged sexual assault in May 2011, and his subsequent resignation, these reports re-surfaced.
 Support for Brown among economists was mixed but British Government backing for his candidature was not forthcoming and instead supported Christine Lagarde – the eventual successful candidate – for the post.

 Other appointments

-Sir Tim Berners-Lee, who had worked with the government during Brown's premiership to publish government data on the internet in the data.gov.uk project, subsequently invited Brown to become a board director of the World Wide Web Foundation to "advise the Web Foundation on ways to involve disadvantaged communities and global leaders in the development of sustainable programs that connect humanity and affect positive change".
-On 22 April 2011 it was announced that Brown would be taking on an unpaid advisory role at the World Economic Forum.
-Brown was also appointed as the inaugural 'Distinguished Leader in Residence' by New York University and took part in discussions and lectures relating to the global financial crisis and globalisation.
+Sir Tim Berners-Lee, who had worked with the government during Brown's premiership to publish government data on the internet in the data.gov.uk project, invited Brown to become a board director of the World Wide Web Foundation to "advise the Web Foundation on ways to involve disadvantaged communities and global leaders in the development of sustainable programs that connect humanity and affect positive change", and he was elected to the board of directors in September 2010.

+On 22 April 2011, it was announced that Brown would be taking on an unpaid advisory role at the World Economic Forum.
+Brown was also appointed as the inaugural 'Distinguished Leader in Residence' by New York University and took part in discussions and lectures relating to the 2008 financial crisis and globalisation.

-In July 2012 Brown was named by Secretary-General Ban Ki-moon as a United Nations Special Envoy on Global Education.
+In July 2012, Brown was named by Secretary-General Ban Ki-moon as United Nations Special Envoy for Global Education.
 He chaired the International Commission on Financing Global Education Opportunity.
 The position is unpaid.

 In December 2015, Brown took his first large-scale role in the private sector since standing down as prime minister in 2010, becoming an advisor to PIMCO.
 Any money earned from the role is to go to the Gordon and Sarah Brown Foundation to support charitable work.

 On 7 November 2017, Brown released his memoir My Life, Our Times.

 In September 2020, Brown was a co-author of a letter to the journal Nature highlighting the importance of EU funding in the fight against COVID-19.
 The letter was organised by Scientists for Labour, an organisation of which he is a patron.

-On 10 June 2021 Brown released the book Seven Ways to Change the World: How To Fix The Most Pressing Problems We Face.
-The book features Brown’s forensic examination of seven areas where global reform and action are essential.
+On 10 June 2021, Brown released the book Seven Ways to Change the World: How To Fix The Most Pressing Problems We Face.
+The book features Brown's forensic examination of seven areas where global reform and action are essential.